MyCoRe-Org/solr-runner-maven-plugin/README.md

 </plugin>
 ```

-And then you need to map the Plugin to a specific Core.
+And then you need to map the plugin to a specific Core.
 ```
 ...
 <configuration>